 2001-04 DART expands to build organizations in 4 metropolitan areas: Evansville, Indiana; Lexington, Kentucky; St. Petersburg, Florida; and Charlottesville, Virginia.

 2006 DART adopts a goal of building steadily growing power among religious congregations to act locally on issues of justice with a combined total turnout of 75,000 people by 2015.
 That year, DART organizations produce a combined total turnout of 10,901 to fourteen public meetings.

 2007 — DART expands to build an organization in Ft.
 Lauderdale, Florida.
-The network of DART-related organizations produces a combined total turnout of 15,897 people to 17 public meetings.
+The network of DART-related organizations produces a combined total turnout of 15,897 people to 17 large Actions.

 2008 — In keeping with its goal of building a local movement on issues of justice, DART organizations’ ability to organize large numbers of people grows to 20,248 people.
 The DART network expands with the creation of a sponsoring committee in Lee County, Florida.